Elem Klimov: Film career

+Wife's death

-In 1979, Klimov's wife Larisa Shepitko died in a car accident while directing an ecological fable based on a famous novel by Valentin Rasputin called Farewell to Matyora.
-A year after her death, Klimov filmed a 25-minute tribute to his wife entitled "Larisa" (1980), then went on to finish the film she had started.
+In 1979, Klimov's wife Larisa Shepitko, who recently won the Golden Bear at the Berlin International Film Festival for her 1977 film The Ascent, died in a car accident while directing a film based on a novel by Valentin Rasputin called Farewell to Matyora.
+His wife's death had a profound impact on Klimov, and all his subsequent films were tragedies.
+A year after her death, Klimov filmed a 25-minute tribute to his wife entitled "Larisa" (1980), and subsequently finished directing the film she had started.
 Despite being shelved for two years after completion, Farewell was still released in 1983.

+Come and See

-His wife's death had a profound impact on Klimov.
-All his subsequent films were tragedies.
-His next film, Come and See, was released in 1985 to worldwide acclaim and won the Golden Prize at the 14th Moscow International Film Festival.
+Klimov's final film, Come and See, was released in 1985 to worldwide acclaim and won the Golden Prize at the 14th Moscow International Film Festival.
 The film depicts the experiences of a 15-year-old boy joining the resistance in German-occupied Byelorussia in 1943.
 Speaking of how the film drew on his own childhood experience of the war, Klimov said, "As a young boy, I had been in hell...
 Had I included everything I knew and shown the whole truth, even I could not have watched it."

+Later career

 In 1986, fresh from the success of Come and See, and with the changes brought by perestroika in the air, Klimov was chosen by his colleagues to be the First Secretary of the Filmmakers' Union following the V Congress of the Soviet Filmmakers.
-During the congress all previous heads of the Filmmakers' Union — including Lev Kulidzhanov, Sergei Bondarchuk, Stanislav Rostotsky and others — were overthrown in favor of "liberal" activists.
-According to some critics and filmmakers, the congress was conducted by Alexander Yakovlev, one of the grey cardinals of Perestroika who was unofficially presented there, consulting the activists from time to time.
+According to some critics and filmmakers, the congress was conducted by Alexander Yakovlev, one of the grey cardinals of perestroika who was unofficially presented there, consulting the activists from time to time.

 Klimov's leadership saw the belated release of many of the previously banned films and the reinstatement of several directors who had fallen out of political favor.
-This period is widely considered as the start of decline of Soviet cinema and the rise of the so-called "chernukha", namely artists and journalists, who, freed by glasnost, exposed Soviet reality in the most pessimistic possible light.
+This period is widely considered as the start of decline of Soviet cinema and the rise of the so-called "chernukha" (roughly "black stuff"), works of artists and journalists, who, freed by glasnost, exposed Soviet reality in the most pessimistic possible light.
 Klimov was still frustrated by the obstacles that still remained in his way and gave up his post in 1988 to Andrei Smirnov, saying that he wanted to make films again.

 Klimov completed no more films after Come and See.
-While he had plans to make more films in the late 1980s, he said in 2000 that he had "lost interest in making films.
+His plans included an adaptation of Mikhail Bulgakov's The Master and Margarita, an adaptation of Fyodor Dostoevsky's Demons, and a film about Joseph Stalin.
+However, none came to fruition.
+He said in 2000 that he had "lost interest in making films.
 Everything that was possible I felt I had already done."